ZestyTechnology/zesty-docs/docs/nimble_maintenance.rst

 After printing 5 full spools of 750 gr or 1 kg, we recommend the following actions:

-* All of the above
+* All of the above.
+* Check if the gears are still properly lubed, add a little if needed.
 * Open the breech to check the teeth of the hob.
 They are easy to clean, if needed using a tooth brush. (what else?)

 Overall